plume-lib/merging/README.md

 2. In the top level of this repository, run: `./gradlew shadowJar`

-3. Put directory `.../merge-tools/src/main/sh/` on your PATH, adjusting "..." according to where you cloned this repository.
+3. Put directory `.../merging/src/main/sh/` on your PATH, adjusting "..." according to where you cloned this repository.
-After changing a dotfile to set PATH, you may need to log out and log back in again to have the change take effect.
 (Or, use the absolute pathname in uses of `*.sh` files below.)
+After changing one of your dotfiles to set PATH, you may need to log out and log back in again to have the change take effect.

 ### How to use as a merge driver

-After performing the following steps, git will automatically use this merge driver for every merge of Java files.
-You can also define your own merge drivers that pass different sets of arguments, beyond the `merge-java` and `merge-adjacent` merge drivers defined below.
+After performing the following steps, git will automatically use the merge driver for **every merge**.

 1. Run these commands:
 ```